Skip to main content

 Pick a time range and sample rate

-Choose the historical window to apply the signal to, and the share of matching spans in that window to classify.
+Choose the historical window to apply the signal to, and the share of matching traffic in that window to classify.

 3